jrickerd/jrickerd.github.io/resume.md

 ### *Director of Technology*, [Behavior Imaging](https://behaviorimaging.com/) (Jan 2012 — Jan 2014)

 Led development of assessment platform and iOS apps.
 Administered AWS environment.
-  - **[Behavior Connect](https://behaviorimaging.com/products/behavior-connect/):** Behavior Connect was the core platform.
-I developed the the specification to rebuild the platform.
-I also worked with additional clients to support other uses, notably pharmaceutical trials.
+  - **[Assessment View](https://behaviorimaging.com/products/assessment-view/)** is a platform for administering alternative assessments for K-12 students.
+Initially, it was build in PHP using the Zend Framework and a Flash frontend.
+I worked with a remote team to redesign and build the second version using Symfony2 and ExtJS.
+I also built and maintained the AWS host infrastructure.
+While the v2 development was underway, I supported version 1.
-  - **[Assessment View](https://behaviorimaging.com/products/assessment-view/):** AssessmentView was based off of Behavior Connect, targeting K-12 Alternate Assessment.
-I administered the AWS infrastructure and provided support to end users.
+  - **[Behavior Connect](https://behaviorimaging.com/products/behavior-connect/)** is a platform for remotely diagnosing Autism, based on the Assessment View codebase.
+I oversaw design and development of version 2, including merging AssessmentView functionality.
-  - **[NODA](https://behaviorimaging.com/noda/):** NODA was a research project conducted with Georgia Tech and SARRC; an iOS app was developed to allow caregivers to record and upload video of patient behaviors for clinician analysis.
+  - **[NODA](https://behaviorimaging.com/noda/):** NODA was a research project conducted with Georgia Tech and SARRC.
+An iOS app was developed to allow caregivers to record and upload video of patient behaviors for clinician analysis.
 The video was tagged with DSM IV generated tags to quantify diagnostics.
-  - **iOS:** Specified and managed development of specialized versions of Behavior Connect, including custom iOS apps used for data collection.
+  - **iOS:** Specified and managed development of specialized versions of Behavior Connect, including custom iOS apps used for video data collection.

 ### *Software Engineer*, Blackfin/Xtreme Consulting (May 2006 — Jan 2012)